victorcwyu/Scheduler/README.md

 ## About this project

 Using the latest tools and techniques, I built and tested a React application that allows users to book and cancel interviews.

 This app combines a concise API with a WebSocket server to build a realtime experience.

 The Scheduler client application was created using Create React App.

 Express is the basis for the Scheduler API server application.

 Both servers run concurrently; requests are proxied from the Webpack development server to the API server.

-## Screenshot Preview
+## Preview

 !["Screenshot of scheduler application"](https://github.com/victorcwyu/scheduler/blob/master/docs/scheduler-preview.png?raw=true)